Lampungese Costume and Popular Lampung Batik Motifs

-In the Austronesian family, Lampung is considered to be a member of the Malayo-Polynesian branch, although its exact location within the Malayo-Polynesian branch is difficult to define.
+In the Austronesian family, Lampung is considered a member of the Malayo-Polynesian branch, although its exact location within the Malayo-Polynesian department is difficult to define.
 Over the centuries, the boundaries between Lampung and Malay have become increasingly blurred, to the point where they have been lumped together in older works, such as that of Isidore Dyen in 1965, who placed Lampung within the "Malayic Hesion" alongside Malayan (Malay, Minangkabau, Kerinci), Acehnese, and Madurese.
 According to Nothofer (1985), the

-A lady dressed in the traditional clothing of Lampung
+A Lady Dressed in the Traditional Clothing of Lampung

 For a long time, the province of Lampung has been a popular destination for people who want to move from the more crowded islands of Indonesia (also called the Dutch East Indies) to the less crowded islands.

-A mandatory subject in the Lampung language has been mandated by the post-New Order era Lampung regional government in an effort to preserve the indigenous language and to contribute to the definition of Lampung's identity and cultural symbol.
+A mandatory subject in the Lampung language has been mandated by the post-New Order era Lampung regional government to preserve the indigenous language and to contribute to the definition of Lampung's identity and cultural symbol.
 All students in primary and secondary schools in the province now have to speak the Lampung language.